-The study showed though that the species was generally abundant in the study area, the number of guinea fowls observed showed variations across sectors with the southern sector having the highest population, closely followed by the northern sector.
-The high population recorded in this sectors may have been due to the availability of food and water in the area as stated by [13].
-The highest density of guinea fowl was recorded during wet season, between the months of June and September.
-During this period, there is abundant food and breeding activities of bird species as asserted by Sutherland, 2000.
-However, the low densities recorded in eastern and western sectors was majorly due to habitat disturbance, crop cultivation, subsistence hunting and predation [2].
+The study showed that the species was generally abundant in the study area, the number of helmeted guinea fowls observed showed variations across sectors with the southern sector having the highest population, closely followed by the northern sector.

+The high population recorded in this sectors may have been due to the availability of food and water in the area as stated by Sajid et al [3].
+The highest density of the species was recorded during wet season, between the months of june and september.
+During this period, there is abundant food and breeding activities of bird species as described by Tewodros and Afework [15].
+However, the low densities recorded in eastern and western sectors was majorly due to habitat disturbance, crop cultivation, subsistence hunting and predation [19].

 The helmeted guinea fowl feeds largely on invertebrates such as centipedes, ants, termites, spiders, beetles, slugs, snails and worms, most of which are usually in abundant during the wet season.
 The upland agricultural field was most preferred by the species during both seasons, followed by the lowland swamp field.
-This was due to the availability of different species of invertebrates for consumption by the species [17].
+This can be related to the availability of different species of invertebrates for consumption by the species [17].

 The species also utilizes swamp areas for drinking water during evening hours, and for rest when the weather is extremely hot [18].

-Low numbers of the species was observed in the secondary forested area.
+Low numbers of the species were observed in the secondary forested area.
 The helmeted guinea fowl usually prefers open space for feeding, shelter, escape from predators and mating.
-However, the selectivity preference of this species was greatly dependent on varied environmental and anthropogenic factors within the surrounding vegetation of the study area as emphasized by [7].
-The presence of Gmelina arborea, Tectona grandis and Elaeis guineensis as the dominant plant species in the study area is an indication that the area is highly disturbed.
-This is because this plant species are exotic and mostly found areas that are highly degraded.
-The disappearance of the guinea fowl habitat was as a result of persistent agricultural activities, local poaching and habitat changes resulting from annual bush burning, erosion and other anthropogenic activities.
+Nevertheless, the selectivity preference of this species was greatly dependent on varied environmental and anthropogenic factors within the surrounding vegetation of the study area as emphasized by [7].

+The presence of Gmelina arborea, Tectona grandis and Elaeis guineensis as the dominant plant species in the study area is an indication that the area is highly disturbed [15].
+This is because the species are exotic and mostly found areas that are highly degraded [12].
+The disappearance of the helmeted guinea fowl habitat was a result of persistent agricultural activities, local poaching and habitat changes resulting from annual bush burning, erosion and other anthropogenic activities.